 Mutiny can be set up, configured and be monitoring your network in less than a day!
 Staff can fully access it via the Web-based HTTPS front-end, allowing you to monitor your entire estate remotely from any device or location with a current Web browser.

 Mutiny has been designed from the outset to be simple to use.
 The user interface is based around Web Standards and is comprehensive yet intuitive to use.
 The monitored estate is viewed in customisable views and dashboards that provide controlled access to the data in any format required: device-based, map-based, rack-based, service-based, customer-based, table-based, event-based etc.

 When adding devices, a sophisticated automatic discovery process identifies the type and classification of each device found so that the correctly monitored properties are added.
 Therefore no further configuration is required, and the monitoring will start immediately.
 All that is needed is SNMP access to the device.

 Mutiny can also detect the Layer 3 topology of the network or sub-network and automatically create a root-cause tree that can quickly identify service failures and minimise Alerts.

 When identifying problems, Mutiny uses Transient-Event Suppression to minimise the number of false alarms and ensure that Alerts are sent to the operators and contacts who need to see them.

 Mutiny is licensed on a per monitored-device basis, regardless of the number of monitored properties on that device.
-This method of licensing is much simpler for planning and resourcing than a per-property based method.
+This method of licencing is much simpler for planning and resourcing than a per-property based method.